 Sensory triggers can make getting your child dressed more difficult, never mind getting them to dress themselves.
 Being aware of your child’s preferences can make a big difference during the learning process.
 Here are some things you might want to consider:

 - Some children don’t like clothes with seams.

 - Children with sensory disorders may have preferences on tight or loose clothing and whether it’s textured or smooth.

 - If your child prefers a certain character or colour, buy clothes with this in mind.
 It might help facilitate independence.

-- Try different fabrics, your child might find some comfortable and others itchy or stiff.
+- Try different fabrics, your child might find some comfortable and others itchy or stiff (such as woollen jerseys).

 - Your child might prefer wearing new clothes after they have been washed a few times and smell like your detergent.